dji matrice 210 v2 xt2 19mm solar inspection drone

 100 MW

-One solar asset owner estimates that they save $383,127 annually by repairing defective modules that likely would not have been discovered during on-foot inspections.
+One solar asset owner estimates that they save $476,104 annually (adjust for 2025 inflation rates) by repairing defective modules that likely would not have been discovered during on-foot inspections.
+Advanced automation and AI-driven flight paths enable drones to cover 10-50 MW per day at speeds up to 20 mph, capturing high-resolution thermal and RGB images that meet IEC 62446-3:2017 standards.

 Revenue Loss Estimations